Arguee/TypeRacer-Bot/README.md

 This is a typing bot for https://typeracer.com.

-Run python file and will automate chrome and do all on it's own you just sit and see the magic.
+Run python file and it will automate chrome and do all on it's own you just sit and see the magic.

 *Note  :- You need the libraries mentioned down.*